biadelmiro/UDACITY_intro_to_javascript_course/README.md

 comment
 */
 ```
 Some of the quizzes in this course might include comments that give you hints or instructions to complete the quiz.
+Comments are often used to clarify and document non-obvious code.
 ### Quiz: First Expression (2-1)

 ### Strings